dotnet/docs-maui/docs/user-interface/layouts/absolutelayout.md

 }
 ```

-In this example, the position and size of each `BoxView` is defined using a `Rect` object.
+In this example, the position and size of each <xref:Microsoft.Maui.Controls.BoxView> is defined using a `Rect` object.
 The position of the `Label` is defined using a `Point` object.

 In C#, it's also possible to set the position and size of a child of an <xref:Microsoft.Maui.Controls.AbsoluteLayout> after it has been added to the layout, using the `AbsoluteLayout.SetLayoutBounds` method.
 The first argument to this method is the child, and the second is a `Rect` object.